PhilipSkinner/elemental-lowcode/documentation/services/storageService.md

 Parameters:

-* `name` - string, the name of the collection to update an entity in
+* `path` - string, the root path of the collection to update an entity in
 * `id` - guid, the id of the entity to update
 * `entity` - object, an object that matches the definition of entities within the named collection, the contents of which will replace the entity with the given id
 * `token` - string, the access token to use to access the API *optional*

-Creates a new entity within the named collection.
+Updates an entity within the collection.
 More details on this response payload can be found within the [storage system documentation](/documentation/data).

 This method returns a Promise which can resolve or reject.
 You must make sure to handle rejections correctly.